UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 We have the ability to change the number of bars (bins) in our histogram by using the `bin` argument and the `alt.Bin()` verb.

-Within `alt.Bin()` we can specify `maxbins` which is the maximum allowed number of bins in our plot.
+Within `alt.Bin()`, we can specify `maxbins` which is the maximum allowed number of bins in our plot.

 This may be useful when viewing a dataset with lots of different values.

 Having control over the number of bins in a histogram can help to make visualization easier to extract insights from.

-Here, we set the number of bins in the plot to `20` by setting `bin=alt.Bin(maxbins=20)` inside `alt.X()`.
+Here, we set the number of max bins in the plot to `20` by setting `bin=alt.Bin(maxbins=20)` inside `alt.X()`.

 ---